ocean-slang/Coastal-OC-Remote-Sensing-V2/lmnonlinear/readme.md

 MATLAB code written by Sarah Lang (slang@uri.edu)

-Modifies Lee et al., 2016 Secchi depth algorithm (https://doi.org/10.1016/j.rse.2016.02.033) by adjusting free parameters
+Modifies Lee et al., 2016 Landsat-8 Secchi depth algorithm (https://doi.org/10.1016/j.rse.2016.02.033) by adjusting free parameters

-Note: Procedure might push parameters well outside the plausible range for the original parameters that were developed from mechanistic models of the underwater light field.
+Note: Please use good judgement when implementing this procedure.
+Procedure might push parameters well outside the plausible range for the original parameters that were developed from mechanistic models of the underwater light field.
-Please use good judgement when implementing this procedure.
 Use caution, especially if free parameters are shifted a degree of magnitude.

+For example, in our case, we found that adjustments for Sentinel-2 were more realistic than Landsat-8.
+This could be an alternate procedure used in future remote sensing studies to evaluate the applicability of the Lee et al. 2016 model for Sentinel-2.